respeecher/auto-odoo/README.md

 mkdir /home/autoodoobackupreceiver/safe-backups
 ```

-Run `crontab -e` and make a cron entry like `13 5 * * * cp -an /home/autoodoobackupreceiver/backups
+Run `crontab -e` and make a cron entry like
+`23 5 * * * mv -n /home/autoodoobackupreceiver/backups/* /home/autoodoobackupreceiver/safe-backups`
-  /home/autoodoobackupreceiver/safe-backups` (to move the backups at 5:13AM every day).
+(to move the backups at 5:23AM every day).
+Note that cron uses local time, so if your servers are not all in the

-Edit `backup-config/myconfig` to conform to your needs.
-Unless you have deviated from the instructions you will
-just have to set the name of your backup server and possibly an port if you need to run ssh over a non-standard
-port.

-You can add as many backup configs as you like.
-It's a good idea to configure at least two backup servers and also to
+same timezone (and don't all just use UTC), it is not simple to tightly synchronize cron actions between them, but
+fortunately tight synchronization is not important for backup moving.

-regularly copy your backups to offline media.
+Even with these precautions, it is still a good idea to regularly copy backups to offline media.
+Another good
+precaution is to have at least one backup server that can only be accessed from a secure location (not your
+laptop).

+### Test backups

 Test that backups work by running `./backup.sh` as root.
 (Root is needed because the backups are created preserving
 the original file owners.)
 It is important to do at least one manual backup because ssh and scp prompt about
 unknown hosts the first time they see a new host, and automated backups will not pass this challenge.

-If anything goes wrong with the backups, you can see output from the backup process in `backup/backup.sh.output` and
+### General information about backups

+#### Troubleshooting

+The backup archive (`.txz` file) is made from a directory called `backup` that `backupl.sh` creates in the Auto Odoo
-`backup-end-trace`.
-If something goes wrong, the `backup` directory may be left over.
-Remove it before trying again.
+directory and then removes after creating the archive.
+If something goes wrong with `backup.sh`, the `backup`
+directory may be left over, and you should remove it manually.

+Output from `backup.sh` is saved in `backup/backup.sh.output`.
+After the archive file is made, `backup.sh` can no
+longer save output in `backup/backup.sh.output`, so it saves a record of its output in `backup-end-trace` in the
+Auto Odoo directory.
+This is where you can look for errors that occurred while trying to ship the backups to the
+backup servers.

+#### Avoiding running out of space and manual monitoring

+All backups are kept permanently on the machines backed up to as well as in the Auto Odoo directory on the
+machine being backed up.
+Be vigilant that there is sufficient disk space on the Odoo server and all backup servers
+because Auto Odoo does not monitor disk usage or automatically prune old backups.
+In any case, it is a good idea
+to regularly verify that the backup system is working as intended (perhaps at the same time that you make offline
+copies of the backups).

 ## Restoring from backups